gillenme/TwitterAPI/README.md

 An API ('application programming interface') specifies how some software components should interact with each other.
 In the case of Twitter, the API stands between the user needing specific information and the actual information itself.
 Twitter and its users privacy rights are the heart of this.
 Before beginning any work with the Twitter API, you should familiarize yourself with Twitter's developer rules found here https://dev.twitter.com/terms/api-terms.

+Twitter uses two separate APIs, the REST API and the Streaming API.
+The REST API lets you query or modify a user's account.
+You don't need their permission to query their account, but you do need it to modify their account.
+They provide permission through OAuth authentication.

+The Streaming API delivers tweets based on search terms or for specific users you request, along with information about the author, in real-time.
+You do not need the tweet author's permission.
+You must log into some Twitter account to use streaming, using either basic or OAuth authentication.
+The Streaming API also favors real-time delivery.

+For the purposes of this project, we will be using the Streaming API.

 Preparation
 ---